Tinkerforge/doc/source/Software/API_Bindings.rst

 After that you can use the examples as they are.

-If you can't or don't want to use the egg, you can also use the source directly, just create a folder for your project and copy the tinkerforge folder from source/ and the example you want to try in there (e.g. the stepper configuration example from examples/brick/stepper/example_configuration.py)::
+If you can't or don't want to use the egg, you can also use the source directly, just create a folder for your project and copy the tinkerforge folder from source/ and the example you want to try in there (e.g. the Stepper configuration example from examples/brick/stepper/example_configuration.py)::

  example_folder/
   -> tinkerforge/
   -> example_configuration.py

 If you just want to use a few Bricks or Bricklets and you don't want to have this many files in you project, you can also copy the files as they are needed.
-For the stepper examples we need ip_connection.py and stepper_brick.py.
+For the Stepper Brick examples we need ip_connection.py and stepper_brick.py.
 After copying these in the project folder::

  example_folder/